PaimaStudios/paima-game-templates/mina/README.md

-# Generic Game Node Template
+# Mina integration Game Node Template

 This documentation provides a basic overview of the template.
 Each module has its own `README` file with more detailed information.